Recently we came across some new statistics about executive functioning:

 As the graphic above shows, coaching and therapy have some similarities.
 In any high-quality executive functioning coaching or therapy environment, you should expect client-centered services that aim to improve your well-being in a safe and supportive environment.

-Executive functioning coaches and licensed mental health professionals should both focus on building on your strengths and setting realistic goals to help you work through current challenges.
+Executive functioning coaches and licensed therapists should both focus on building on your strengths and setting realistic goals to help you work through current challenges.

 Why choose executive functioning coaching?

-In general terms, coaching focuses on actionable, forward-looking strategies and tangible outcomes.
-Coaches concentrate on enhancing executive functioning skills using targeted interventions, skill building activities, and positive reinforcement of behavior change.
+In general, coaching emphasizes actionable, forward-looking strategies and tangible outcomes.
+Coaches target executive functioning skill development through interventions, skill-building activities, and positive behavior reinforcement.

-Coaching leads to gradual improvements in daily life, work, and school performance, and a better understanding of one’s own neurodivergence.
+Executive functioning coaching leads to gradual but meaningful improvements in daily routines, professional performance, academic achievements, and a deeper understanding of one’s neurodivergence.

-As a standard, executive functioning coaching helps to improve the mental processes and establish positive behaviors around EF skills like organization, time management, task initiation, attentional control, and self-monitoring.
-Executive functioning coaching helps:
+Typically, executive functioning coaching enhances mental processes and positive habits related to EF skills, including organization, time management, task initiation, attentional control, and self-monitoring.
+Effective coaches also prioritize self-care, integrating it into a comprehensive approach to personal development.
+Executive functioning coaching specifically helps:

 - Identify barriers and current challenges.